-Scale refers to the deliberate sizing of various elements in your design in order to bring certain elements into focus first and then guiding your readers to follow a certain path.
+Scale refers to the deliberate sizing of various elements in your design to bring certain elements into focus first and then guiding your readers to follow a certain path.
 People are naturally drawn to the bigger elements first and then the smaller ones.
 Scaling is used very often in typography – certain words are written big or bold to draw immediate attention.

 The human eye moves across designs, images, websites, and other visual elements in a unique, but often consistent manner.
 People read in an ‘F’, ‘E’ and ‘Z’ pattern.
-They ‘skim’ through to see whether it is worth spending time on the design, image or site.
+They ‘skim’ through to see whether it is worth spending time on the design, image, or site.
 This tip is especially important when creating infographics.
 Try to send across the important aspects of your message in the F, E or Z pattern.

 7. Be creative

 You can say the same story in a variety of different ways.
-For example – instead of showing people in a team meeting, you can show a table top with notebooks, pens and coffee mugs.
+For example – instead of showing people in a team meeting, you can show a tabletop with notebooks, pens, and coffee mugs.
 It still paints the same picture but gives an effective and creative spin to it.
 So, think of different perspectives to display the same theme.

-Other things you can do is look for symmetry or repetitive patterns, play with different camera angles, take abstract and candid photos, use reflections of objects, try different lenses, etc. Sky’s the limit when it comes to being creative!
+Other things you can do are look for symmetry or repetitive patterns, play with different camera angles, take abstract and candid photos, use reflections of objects, try different lenses, etc. Sky’s the limit when it comes to being creative!

 8. Edit Effectively

 While using filters is a great way to give your images more of an artistic expression, it may easily become over-saturated.
-Instead, tweak the shadows, highlights, brightness, contrast and vibrancy of your image to give it a more refined and subtle finish that will make it look as if you just took an amazing, #NoFilter photo.
+Instead, tweak the shadows, highlights, brightness, contrast, and vibrancy of your image to give it a more refined and subtle finish that will make it look as if you just took an amazing, #NoFilter photo.
 An overly edited photo is not appreciated by today’s audiences.

 9. Use Free Tools

 It may not be easy to capture new images for every social media post.
 That’s where free tools come in.
-There are many free tools on the internet that will allow you to use their HD photos for free or create your own graphic for free.
+There are many free tools on the internet that will allow you to use their HD photos for free or create your graphic for free.
 Here’s a list: